Homepage of Giacomo Paesani

 - (2013-2016) Master Degree, Laurea Magistrale, in Mathematics at the University of Rome, La Sapienza, with thesis "The relationship between the chromatic number of a graph and clique immersion" under the supervision of professor Paul Wollan.

 ResearchMy research interests include Structural, Algorithmic and Extremal Graph Theory, Combinatorics and Discrete Mathematics.
-In the past I have been working on graph relations like Minor and Immersion but now we are focusing on some algorithmic problems on Vertex Cover, Feedback Vertex Set and Odd Cycle Transversal and their Connected variants.
+In the past I have been working on graph relations like Minor and Immersion but now we are focusing on some algorithmic and structural problems on F-transversals in graphs, like Vertex Cover, Feedback Vertex Set and Odd Cycle Transversal, and their variants.

 If you are interested in some of these topics please get in touch with me or with one of my supervisors.